fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Improved: Display the shipping calculator above the shipping methods in the cart page (PRO feature).
 * Improved: Refactor make SCSS code reusable by using variables like `$_body-theme-selector` and `$_body-page-selector`.

 = 1.5.4 - 2022-03-29 =